Horse racing in the United States

-Horse racing in the United States dates back to 1665, which saw the establishment of the Newmarket course in Salisbury, New York, a section of what is now known as the Hempstead Plains of Long Island, New York.
+Horse racing in the United States dates back to 1665, which saw the establishment of the Newmarket Course on what is now known as the Hempstead Plains of Long Island, New York, in the approximate area of what is now Garden City near the modern Jericho Turnpike.
 This first racing meet in North America was supervised by New York's colonial governor, Richard Nicolls.
 The area is now occupied by the present Nassau County, New York, region of Greater Westbury and East Garden City.
 Horse racing remains a popular sport throughout the United States.

-Thoroughbred racing in the United States
+Thoroughbred racing

 The American Stud Book was started in 1868, prompting the beginning of organized horse racing in the United States.

 Horse racing, especially thoroughbred racing, was a sport enjoyed by all during the progressive era.
 According to Steven A. Reiss " Thoroughbred racing was the rare sport that was trending with both social and economic elites and the lower classes".
 Horse racing was an enamored sport that was popular for its time in all regions of the United States and took a downturn for a while as the economy, gambling reformers and some interest faded.
 Reiss states that post-Civil War America was the rebirth of the horse racing sport and it relied on the status of men who bred and raced horses and operated jockey clubs and racetracks.
 "The powerful alliance between urban machine politicians and racetrack owners enabled thoroughbred racing in New York to flourish for about for forty-five years without interruption".
 Horse racing endured several ups and downs throughout the era to include socioeconomic status, political gain, morality imposition or just a mere stronghold for the pleasure of the sport.